Wednesday, September 12, 2012

 Picture Courtesy of: History Channel

-He is the President of the Historic.us Corporation, a non-profit organization dedicated to challenging the public to view history through the lens of primary source exhibits.
-Historic.us exhibits have headlined a plethora of universities, national historic sites, libraries, and museum exhibitions since 1999.
-In conjunction with the exhibits, Stan has authored five books on primary sources and the U.S. Founding with the most recent being The Congressional Evolution of the United States of America.
+Stan serves as the President of Historic.us Corporation, a non-profit organization committed to encouraging the public to engage with history through primary source exhibits.
+Since 1999, Historic.us exhibits have been featured at numerous universities, national historic sites, libraries, and museums.
+Alongside these exhibits, Stan has authored five books focused on U.S. history and its founding, emphasizing the importance of primary sources.
+His most recent work, The Congressional Evolution of the United States of America., explores the development of the nation through its legislative history.

 As a public speaker, Stan has keynoted numerous special events including the re-entombment of First Lady Martha & President Samuel Huntington.
 His work has appeared in hundreds of print and digital publications including History Channel's Decoded, The Declaration of Independence,” U.S. News & World Report 2006 cover story, “Washington?
 Get In Line" & the Discovery Channel’s “Unsolved History: Plots To Kill Lincoln.”

-As a real estate entrepreneur, Stan acquired RE/MAX of Pennsylvania n/w and expertly managed a marketing mix that increased yearly commission revenues from $240,000 to $36 million.
-Stan has brought this expertise into the classroom by teaching the MBA Real Estate Investment class at Loyola University, New Orleans.
+As a real estate entrepreneur, Stan acquired RE/MAX of Pennsylvania n/w and skillfully implemented a marketing strategy that grew annual commission revenues from $240,000 to $36 million.
+He later applied this expertise in academia, serving as the Assistant Director of the Loyola University Honors Program and teaching a range of collegiate courses, including a MBA Real Estate Investment class.

 In November 2001, Stan Klos donated the url, www.AnneFrank.org, to the Anne Frank House.
 The website was visited over 8.6 million times in 2015, by 6.7 million unique visitors, with a total of 57 million page views.
 Most visitors were located in the USA, followed by the Netherlands, the UK, Germany, Mexico, Italy, France, Brazil, Canada and Spain.